 Generally speaking, Brooklyn neighborhoods tend to have a more open and residential feel.
 The streets are usually wider, and the buildings aren’t as tall as you’d find in Manhattan.
 The pace of life also tends to be slower, and the sense of community stronger.
-That’s not to say you can’t find faster-paced areas, like Williamsburg, Greenpoint, and Bushwick.
+That’s not to say you can’t find faster-paced areas like Williamsburg, Greenpoint, and Bushwick.
 But broadly speaking, the vibe is far more relaxed in Brooklyn.

 What Kind of Building do You Want?What Kind of Building do You Want?

 For Manhattan, if you’re looking for wide-open spaces and loft residences, concentrate on Tribeca and Soho.
-If security is important, you can find many post-war buildings with a concierge in Midtown East and the Upper West Side.
+If security is essential, you can find many post-war buildings with a concierge in Midtown East and the Upper West Side.
 For a taste of prewar charm and comfort, the Upper West Side is the place to be and is known for its mid-rise buildings.
-In downtown Manhattan, you can find lots of walk-ups and tenant-style buildings, especially in Greenwich.
+In downtown Manhattan, you can find many walk-ups and tenant-style buildings, especially in Greenwich.
 Those seeking a home in a modern skyscraper with all the latest luxury amenities should focus on the Financial District.

 What are Your Commuting Needs?What are Your Commuting Needs?

 Most New Yorkers don’t own a private vehicle and rely on the city’s vast public transportation system.
 It’s pretty effective at getting around, but it does have its limits.
 Anyone moving to the city should pay close attention to commute times and subway coverage for the first time.
-Generally speaking, the further north you go in Manhattan, the less subway coverage you have.
+Generally speaking, the further north you go in Manhattan, the less subway coverage.
 The same is true in Brooklyn the further south and east you go.

 The Costs of LivingThe Costs of Living